Plymouth, NC

-Plymouth town's median home was built in 1963 — older than 76% of US cities.
+Plymouth's median home was built in 1963 — older than 76% of US cities.
 Older housing stock means more recurring repair demand: aging roofs, original-spec plumbing, electrical panels at end-of-life.
 That's a structural tailwind for any agency selling marketing services to local trades.
-Combined with a $84K property baseline, Plymouth town's repair-driven verticals run on both volume and per-job depth — a rare profile in mid-sized US markets.
+Combined with a $84K property baseline, Plymouth's repair-driven verticals run on both volume and per-job depth — a rare profile in mid-sized US markets.

-Every vertical we've profiled in Plymouth town, ranked by count and median vulnerability score.
+Every vertical we've profiled in Plymouth, ranked by count and median vulnerability score.
 Use this as the starting point for an outbound list.

 No vertical data yet for this city.